tonyaarl/ExcelVBA/VBA/xlDebug.md

     x = 10

-    ' Example Where Variable x is Always Expected to be Positive If x > 0 Then
+    '  x Always Expected to be Positive
+    If x > 0 Then
-        Debug.Assert x > 0     ' Assertion Will Not Trigger Because Condition is True
+        Debug.Assert x > 0     ' Pause Execution Only If x <= 0
     End If                     ' This Should Never Happen, Ever!
-If it Does, Assertion Will Trigger!
 End Sub
 ```